-1201 Background information. (cont'd) 1201.05 Manufacture of U.S. edition not required in certain cases. (cont'd) heing secured on December 31, 1977.
+Manufacture of U.S. edition not required in certain cases.
+Manufacture of a U.S. edition is not required for works in which ad interim copyright was subsisting or was capable of being secured on December 31, 1977.
 See section 107, Transitional and Supplementary Provisions of the current Act.
 However, where a U.S. edition, substantially identical with that first published outside of the United States, was manufactured and published within the five-year term, the Copyright Office will not refuse registration.

-1201.06 Ad interim registration made but no U.S. edition.
-With respect to works manufactured and first published abroad before December 31, 1972, for which ad interim registration was made but no U.S. edition was manufactured and published within the five-year ad interim term, no new registration is possible.
-1201.07 No ad interim registration made.
+1201 Background information. (cont'd)

+1201.05 Manufacture of U.S. edition not required in certain cases. (cont'd)

+Ad interim registration made but no U.S.

+edition.
+With respect to works manufactured

+and first published abroad before December 31,

+1972, for which ad interim registration was

+made but no U.S. edition was manufactured

+and published within the five-year ad interim

+term, no new registration is possible.

+No ad interim registration made.
 Any English-language book or periodical published before July 1, 1977, which was subject to the manufacturing requirements of the Act of 1909, as amended, for which ad interim registration was not made, cannot now be registered.

-1202 Basic requirements under current Act.
-Copies of certain works consisting preponderantly of non- dramatic literary material in the English language must be manufactured in the United States or Canada in order to satisfy the manufacturing requirements of the current Act.
+Basic requirements under current Act.
+Copies of certain works consisting preponderantly of non-dramatic literary material in the English language must be manufactured in the United States or Canada in order to satisfy the manufacturing requirements of the current Act.
 See 17 U.S.C.
+601.

-601. 1202.01 Two-thousand copy limit.
+1202.01 Two-thousand copy limit.
 If such a work has been manufactured outside the United States or Canada, importation into the United States is limited to no more than 2,000 such copies upon issuance of an Import Statement by the Copyright Office.

 Works covered by the manufacturing requirements.
-1203 The manufacturing requirements apply to copies of certain nondramatic literary works in the English language.
+The manufacturing requirements apply to copies of certain nondramatic literary works in the English language.
 Literary works are works, other than audiovisual works, expressed in words, numbers, or other verbal or numerical symbols or indicia.
 See 17 U.S.C.
 101. A nondramatic literary work is any literary work other than a drama.
 A drama is a work that tells a story by means of dialog or action and represents or gives directions for representing all or a substantial portion of a story as actually occurring rather than merely being narrated or described.
 See also section 431 of Chapter 400: WORKS OF THE PERFORMING ARTS AND SOUND RECORDINGS.

-1204 Works not covered by the manufacturing requirements.
+Works not covered by the manufacturing requirements.
 Dramatic, musical, pictorial, and graphic works, as well as works in languages other than English and works in the public domain in the United States, are among the works not included within the manufacturing requirements.
 Such works may thus be imported in unlimited quantities.